jrlanglois/jrlanglois.github.io/index.md

 # Hello, world!

 Welcome to my software engineering blog and notes corner.
-Here, I share architectural thoughts, design patterns, and lessons learned - basically the stuff I wish existing that I could have had bookmarked for later.
+Here, I share architectural thoughts, design patterns, and lessons learned - basically the stuff I wish existed in the past that I could have had bookmarked for later.

 Topics you will see: